SammHunter/sammhunter.github.io/about.md

 ---

 ### Sam

-I'm a graduate student at NCSU and planning on graduating in Spring '22 and just began a SAS Programmer internship.I got by Bachelors in Biology at University of Colorado at Boulder.
+_Western Tennessee
+_NCSU '22, Masters of Statistics
+_SAS Programming Intern @ a Contract Research Organization

 When I'm not studying, I'm usually trying to teach my dog, [Harlow](https://en.wikipedia.org/wiki/Harlow_Shapley), a new trick or taking her to a park.
-I also have two cats, Boo (tortiose colored) and DustMy husband and I enjoy SCUBA diving and visiting our families when there isn't a pandemic happening.
-Since we were (and are?) stuck at home, I've caught every Washington Capitals game last season and quite a few other games, and I was lucky enough to catch up on the Olympics after my summer finals this year.
-My favorite events were climbing and womens field hockey.
-Right now, I'm keeping an eye on the weather as storms form in the Atlantic and wactching [Monteray Bay Aquarium's live cams](https://www.montereybayaquarium.org/animals/live-cams/sea-otter-cam).
+I also have two cats, Boo (tortiose colored) and Dusty.
+Since we have been stuck at home, I watched every Washington Capitals game last season and currently watch a lot of animal cams like [Monteray Bay Aquarium's live cams](https://www.montereybayaquarium.org/animals/live-cams/sea-otter-cam).
+I also have an obsession with the weather that probably comes from my mom working on geostationary sattelites.
+I love watching the maps as tropical storms form and move through and out of the the Atlantic Ocean.

 Harlow
 ![Harlow](https://raw.githubusercontent.com/sammhunter/sammhunter.github.io/master/images/harlow.jpg)